arman-ali-dev/learnSpringBoot/Notes/notes.md

 ## Authorization:
 Authorization decides what a user can access after their identity is verified.
 It controls permissions for actions and resources.

+## Proxy:
+A proxy in Spring Boot is an intermediate layer that manages access to objects, adding features like logging, security, and caching.
+It helps modify behavior without changing the actual object.